 Following his success in the youth and amateur ranks, Kryklia began his professional career in 2011.
 His coach was impressed with his early progress, and paved the way for him to take the next big step in his life.

-“Maxim showed videos of my fights to Andrey Gridin – the most famous coach in our part of the world,” says the 28-year-old.
+“Maxim showed videos of my fights to Andrey Gridin – the most famous coach in our part of the world,” the 29-year-old says.

 “He is the head of a great school, but he is very selective.
 I was thrilled when Maxim told me I had to fly to Minsk in Belarus to audition.”

 Gridin immediately saw the potential in the young heavyweight and took him under his wing.
 In 2013, Kryklia moved to Minsk and officially joined Gridin’s martial arts club, Chinook, full-time.